dansalmo/Project4/README.md

 I worked around this by doing the query without the time constraint, then iterating over the query results to remove times > 7pm.

+### Task 4 - Featured Speaker email task

+Added a task and SendFeaturedSpeakerEmailHandler() to send a Featured Speaker email when a speaker has more than two sessions.
+The email names the speaker in the subject line and lists all of the session names for the speaker.

 ## Products
 - [App Engine][1]